rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 This tutorial is a step-by-step <strong>hands-on deep yet succinct</strong> introduction to using Hashicorp's Terraform to build, change, and version clusters of
 <a href="#Immutable">immutable</a> servers (through load balancers)
-running on AWS, Azure, and Google Cloud using <a href="#Idempotent">idempotent</a> declarative specifications.
+running in clouds using <a href="#Idempotent">idempotent</a> declarative specifications.

+Terraform's advantage is that it can also provision on-premises servers running OpenStack in addition to AWS, Azure, Google Cloud, Digitial Ocean, and other <a href="#CloudProviders">cloud providers</a>.

-For me, Terraform (and AWS Cloud Formation) automation <strong>saves you money</strong> by getting you running quicker than manually clicking through the GUI.
+Terraform (and AWS Cloud Formation) automation <strong>saves me money</strong> by getting me running quicker than manually clicking through the GUI.

 Terraform makes infrastructure provisioning Repeatable.
 Versioned.
 Documented.
 Automated.
 Testable.
 Shareable.
 That means when I make a mistake in a complicated setup, I can get going again quickly and easily with less troubleshooting.

+This tutorial integrates examples and wisdom from <a href="#RockStars">several sources</a>.

 ## Infrastructure as Code Compared